 Either the outer end will come out nice and easy or it will need a good whack.
 Don't be scared; let some aggression out and hit that mofo hard.

 I don't have a picture for this step because my outer was completely seized onto the inner rod.
 If you have that problem, grab a hack saw, Dremel, or angle grinder and just cut the rod in half.
 If not, unscrew the outer end, pull off the boot, and you're ready to use the tool you were smart enough to rent.

 Fit the proper size attachment to the inner tie rod bolt and slide on the pipe as in the picture below.
 With your 1/2" socket wrench you can easily unscrew the inner tie rod.
 Once you break it loose, it can be unscrewed by hand.

 Take your new inner tie rod and reverse the steps.
 If you have a torque wrench you will want to tighten it to around 35 pounds per square inch.

 This is the pain-in-the-A part.
 You can see in the picture below that I'm using a screw-on hose clamp to tighten the boot back on.
 Save yourself the trouble and use a zip tie for the inner and outer boot clamps.
 They will be just as tight and will save you a good thirty minutes of working the clamp closed in such a tiny space.

 That is it.
-You will want to keep your new outer tie-rod screwed on to the same length as the old.
+You will want to keep your new outer tie rod screwed on to the same length as the old one.
 It is always recommended to have an alignment after you change tie rods.

 Here's a great tip: Any time I buy a new car, I go to Firestone (a local garage) and buy a lifetime alignment package.
 It costs about $150, but it lets you have alignments done for however long you have the car.